Spectral Line Workshop

 box=onbox)['minpos'][3]

-Take a look at the cube in the viewer and experiment with the look-up table and so on.
-You can also open the continuum image on top as contours.
-You should find the following line structure appear which we shall analyse next:
+Examine the cube in the viewer/CARTA and experiment with the look-up table, among other features.
+You can also overlay the continuum image as contours.
+You should see the following line structure, as depicted in the figure below, which we will analyse next.

 4. Image cube analysis